 While we love visitors, we do not encourage drop-in visits—even for regularly scheduled tours and sessions.
-Our staff and faculty maintain very full calendars, and it's far more likely that we can answer your questions fully if you email us to confirm your plans.
+Our staff and faculty maintain very full calendars.
+Therefore it's far more likely that we can answer your questions fully if you email us well in advance of your visit so that we can set and confirm plans.

-We host visitor days for prospective graduate students two to three times each year.
-These dates are scheduled according to the best opportunities for you learn more about the work taking place here, and to interact with our core faculty and current students.
+We host virtual visitor days for prospective graduate students two times each year.
+These dates are scheduled according to the best opportunities for you to learn about the work taking place here, and to interact with our core faculty and current students.

 Each Visitors' Day is designed to shed light on a typical day in the life of a master's student.
 This year, due to COVID-19 restrictions, our Visitors’ Day will include a zoom welcome session, virtual visits to graduate seminar and studio courses, and Q & A lunchtime conversations with current graduate students in zoom breakout rooms.

 Note, there is still time to register for the Friday, March 26th Virtual Visitors' Day.

 Friday March 26th, 11:45 am - 1:00 pm EST

 *Welcome from the School of Design Head, Bruce Hanington followed by program overview and Q&A session with the Director of Graduate Studies, Stacie Rohrbach and Director of Doctoral Studies, Jonathan Chapman

 Attend virtual AM and PM classroom sessions

 12:00 pm - 1:00 pm EST Join in a lunchtime Q & A conversation with current graduate students